 The more you teach, the more you will understand that being a good yoga teacher is not about knowing all the asanas and doing fancy poses for Instagram.
 Teaching yoga is about being humble, caring for your students, letting go of your ego, and continuously learning.

-Here are a few tips that will support you on your journey.
+Whether you want to teach Hatha, Yin, aerial yoga, or any other style, here are a few tips that will support you on your journey.

 Teach yoga by being authentic

 Being authentic means teaching what you know even if it feels limited at the moment.
 For a complete beginner in yoga, your knowledge is already enough.

 Choose the yoga teachings you connect with, what you feel comfortable with because you are practicing it yourself.

 Teach yoga by being inclusive

 One way to be inclusive is to start every class by inviting students to listen to their bodies and skip or modify any pose if they feel like it.